 Click on whatever file you want to restore, and click "Recover".
 Choose the location you want the restored file to be saved to (preferably not the path you initially lost the file from).
 The photo has been restored successfully!

 iSkysoft Hard Drive Photo Recovery Tool also comes with a preview of all scanned files.
 The Validity attribute for each file is also mentioned, which shows the health of each file and whether or not it can be restored wholly.
-You can scan for specific files, so if you’re looking for a photo, just click on "Image" and iSkysoft Data Recovery will only scan for missing image files instead of wasting your time scanning the drive for archives, documents and whatnot.
+You can scan for specific files, so if you’re looking for a photo, just click on "Photo" and Recoverit (IS) will only scan for missing image files instead of wasting your time scanning the drive for archives, documents and whatnot.

 Part 2.
 6 Possible Causes for Hard Drive Photos Loss